 Mayreau, the smallest inhabited island in the Grenadines, is a paradise island of peace and tranquility accessible only by sea.
 Anchor in spectacular Saltwhistle Bay, offshore from sweeping Half Moon Beach, a popular yachting destination.

 Hike to postcard-perfect Old Wall village, perched on a hilltop, located on the only paved road leading from Saltwhistle Bay to Saline Bay.
 Bring your camera.
 The short walk to the top reveals breathtaking views of the Tobago keys.
 Visit the diminutive Roman Catholic Church atop Station Hill.
 Explore the welcoming local bars and eateries with menus of island cuisine.
-In the evening, the Saltwhistle Bay Beach Club is an outstanding spot for dinner, cocktails and socializing at one or both beach bars.
+In the evening, the islanders come out to their favorite local spots to play music.
+Join the fun at Saltwhistle Bay Beach Club or Robert Righteous & De Youths.

 Days 4 and 5: Tobago Cays

 North of Mayreau lies Tobago Cays Marine Park, a national park and wildlife preserve encompassing four uninhabited cays, Horseshoe Reef, and spectacular anchorage in the 1,400 acre sand-bottom, protected lagoon.

 This superb setting draws an estimated 3,000 yachts per year.
 Shallow shelves on the windward side host the world’s third largest coral reef and offer some of the most spectacular diving and snorkeling in the Caribbean.
 Visibility is an astonishing100 to 120 feet.
 Please tread lightly, Tobago Cays Marine Park is under threat by non-sustainable use and prohibits spear fishing, and bilge and waste discharge.